Fledgling demonstrations in Sudan add to wave of unrest in Arab world

 After Tunisia and Egypt, the wave of unrest that is rocking the Arab world reached Sudan over the weekend, albeit on a much smaller scale.

 Following calls on Facebook and Twitter, hundreds of protesters, most of whom were students, took to the streets in Khartoum, Omdurman and the western city of El-Obeid on Sunday.
 Brandishing banners and chanting slogans directly targeting Sudanese president Omar El Bashir, the demonstrators were met with heavy-handed police repression in all three cities.
-One student, Mohammed Abdulrahman, was reportedly beaten to death
+One student, Mohammed Abdulrahman, was reportedly beaten to death by police.

 Post written with FRANCE 24 journalist Sarra Grira